 4. Pre-Employment checks

 Nearly there!
-We will initiate your pre-employment and security checks; these include Criminal Record Checks (CRC), financial probity and full 5 year pre-employment airside checks.
+We will initiate your pre-employment and security checks; these include Criminal Record Checks (CRC) and full 5 year pre-employment airside checks.
 We will also ask you to book your medical, a uniform fitting, height & reach functionality assessment and security interview appointment.

 5. Joining British Airways